Treating OSA and small fibre neuropathy and reconsidering drug therapies can make life better, experts say.

 “In any patient that describes fatigue with sarcoid we should be thinking about sleep disordered breathing, and particularly obstructive sleep apnoea,” Professor Elisabetta Renzoni, respiratory medicine specialist at the Imperial College, London, told delegates.

 Obstructive sleep apnoea is an underestimated comorbidity, said Professor Renzoni.
-Studies show a high prevalence, with the largest of them finding that 45% of patients with sarcoidosis had OSA, compared with 31% in the control group.
+Studies showed a high prevalence, with the largest of them finding that 45% of patients with sarcoidosis had OSA, compared with 31% in the control group.

 The two conditions have “quite a lot of overlap”, she said, including fatigue, excessive day-time sleepiness, pulmonary hypertension and cognitive deficits.

-“Fatigue is one of the most devastating symptoms of patients with sarcoidosis, it can have a truly life changing impact,” she said.
+“Fatigue is one of the most devastating symptoms of patients with sarcoidosis; it can have a truly life changing impact,” she said.

 Patients with both conditions are feeling fatigued from disrupted sleep due to hypoxia, as well as because of inflammation, small fibre neuropathy, depression and medication side effects.